AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/about-the-consoles/titan-mobile.md

 \(J\) The **Menu Softkeys** (labelled A - G) are used to select control options.
-The right hand side of the display shows what each one will do. - if you are using a touch screen computer you can touch the softkey onscreen instead of using these buttons.
+The right hand side of the display shows what each one will do. - if you are using a touch screen computer you can touch the softkey on screen instead of using these buttons.
 The options for each key change depending on what the console is doing.
 Softkey commands are shown in the manual like this: /[Edit Times/]